ElGonan/carssification_AI/README.md

 that makes the calculation for me called "preprocess input".
 After that, instead of using Flatten on the model, I decided to use GlobalAveragePooling, which instead of flattening in 3 channels, makes an average to only 1 channel.
-This is better because ImageNet works this way.
+This is better because its easier on the processor or GPU and it's still pretty efficient.

 with this new modifications, in only 5 epochs the model reaches: